raymondbernard/sshcommander/README.md

 When saving a new configuration, the commands are sent to an AI API which returns a summarized description of what the commands are intended to configure.
 This provides an automated way to document the purpose of each configuration.

+If you need more control over AI responses please modify the system message in the app.py

+### Configuration
+We are using the nvidia api as our AI platform to generate configuration descriptions.
+The LLM is based on Meta's LLama2 code 32b
+The AI assistant requires an API key which should be stored in the `.env` file.
 # Documentation

 SSH Commander allows you to download your configuration configuration in markdown